-- 4. in order to ensure uniform conditions of application of paragraphs 1 and 2, ESMA may develop draft implementing technical standards to determine: - (a) the date on which, and the period in respect of which, any calculation determining the principal venue for a share shall be made; - (b) the date by which the relevant competent authority shall notify ESMA of those shares for which the principal venue is outside the Union; - (c) the date from which the list shall be effective following publication by ESMA.
+- 4. In order to ensure uniform conditions of application of paragraphs 1 and 2 ESMA shall develop draft implementing technical standards to determine: - (a) the date on which and period in respect of which any calculation determining the principal trading venue for a share is to be made; - (b) the date by which the relevant competent authority shall notify ESMA of those shares for which the principal trading venue is outside the Union; - (c) the date from which the list is to be effective following publication by ESMA.